Cottam power stations: Specification

-Closure
+Closure and demolition

 On 7 January 2019, EDF Energy confirmed that the coal-fired power station would close on 30 September 2019 due to "challenging market conditions."
-This meant the plant was in operation for over half a century, despite being designed to operate only 30 years.
-At the time of the announced closure it was one of seven coal-fired power stations in operation, with the government on target to take polluting coal power off the grid by 2025.
-Cottam Power Station desynchronised Unit 1 from the grid at 14:50 on 23 September 2019.
+This meant the plant was in operation for over 50 years, despite being designed to operate only 30 years.
+At the time of the announced closure it was one of seven coal-fired power stations in operation, with the government on target to take coal power off the grid by 2025.
+Cottam power station desynchronised Unit 1 from the grid at 14:50 on 23 September 2019.
 The station closed on 30 September 2019.
-The nearby West Burton power station has capacity agreements in place for three of the four units for the delivery year 2020/21 (up until the end of September 2021).
 Once demolished, the site of the station is planned to become a 'garden community' of 1500 houses.

 Demolition

-As of March 2023, no official date of demolition has been announced but the demolition contract has been assigned to controlled demolition experts Brown and Mason.
+Once decommissioning had concluded, EDF assigned the contract of demolition to the contractor Brown and Mason.

+The first explosive demolition occurred on 23 February 2023, with precipitators 1 and 2 being demolished followed by 3 and 4 on 13 April 2023.

+On 17 August 2023, the demolition of the main building began with the DA bay, bunker bay, turbine hall and the coal conveyer all being demolished.

+The boiler house was demolished on 22 February 2024 at 10 am.

+The chimney stack was demolished on 20 March 2025 at 11 am.

+All eight cooling towers were demolished on 14 August 2025 at 11 am, which was the final phase of the explosive demolition of Cottam power station.
+The demolition of the cooling towers was the largest simultaneous demolition of cooling towers ever carried out at the time.
+The full demolition of the site is expected by early 2026.